 Back to menu

-Our bodies are designed to move, and regular exercise helps us to be fit and healthy, but how can you boost your performance and reduce the risk of injury?
+Our bodies are designed to move, and an essential part of workouts is to help us to be fit and healthy, but how can you boost your performance and reduce the risk of injury?

 Light exercises and stretches gradually set the body into motion.
 They start to increase the blood flow to the muscles, get the joints moving and help you to prepare mentally.
-Allowing time to warm-up means that your body is more supple, your mind focused, and your muscles prepared to channel energy.
+An essential part of workouts is allowing time to warm-up which means that your body is more supple, your mind focused, and your muscles prepared to channel energy.
 This will boost performance and reduce the risk of injury.

-At the end of a workout, cooling down exercises will help your body to readjust.
+An essential part of workouts is also the cooling down exercises which will help your body to readjust.
 Slowly decreasing movement, heart rate and blood pressure can prevent dizziness and delayed onset muscle soreness (DOMS).
 A warm body provides an excellent opportunity to stretch and increase your flexibility.
 Again, these actions boost performance and reduce the risk of injury during your next workout.

 Our Sports Rehabilitation courses provide students with a detailed understanding of the human body.
 They explore how and what the body needs to deliver and sustain peak performance.
 Through academic and practical learning, they investigate the impact of mental and physical preparation.